toby1984/javr/README.md

 - .org directive
 - local labels in macros

-## Known differences to 'official' AVR assembler syntax
+## Differences to 'official' AVR assembler syntax

+- the LPM instruction treats the Z register as holding a _byte_ address while SPM treams it as holding a WORD address.

-- The assembler internally treats all label addresses as byte addresses and unlike the AVR assembler doesn't need special voodoo when a label is within the .cseg segment
+This assembler internally treats all addresses as byte addresses (even in .cseg) so when using LPM you have to write

-The following code

-    .cseg

-    ldi ZH,HIGH( label << 1 )
-    ldi ZL,LOW( label << 1 )
-    lpm r16,Z

-    label: .db 0x01,0x02,0x03,0x04

-needs to be written as

     .cseg

     ldi ZH,HIGH( label )